 Assignments.
-Unless otherwise specified, assignments are due at the class period after it was assigned.
-I will collect the assignments at the end of class.
+Unless otherwise specified, assignments are officially due at the class period after it was assigned.
 However, you are granted an automatic grace period until 5:00 pm that day.
-Assignments not complete by class time can be put in the instructor's box.
 If you have not completed the assignment by the end of the grace period (5:00 pm), then turn in what you have at that time for partial credit.
 Assignments are spot-checked: depending on the assignment, around half of the problems will be graded, and you won't know ahead of time which ones.
 (This is for practicality-the TAs and I don't have time to grade every problem.)